Table of Contents

 - I want you to take control of who and how you spend your time, and who you spend it with.
 I am giving you permission—you do not have to spend time with people or in places that drain you.

 Life is too short to spend time with toxic people in draining places!

-- If you have to see a toxic person—like a family member or co-worker, use time blocking to buffer time with them.
+- If you have to see a toxic person—such as a family member or co-worker–use time-blocking to buffer time with them.
 If you know you have to see them, be sure to schedule in some recharge time for yourself before or after.
-You can also have an escape route or excuse ready to go if your time with them runs long.
+You also can have an escape route or excuse ready to go if your time with them runs long.
 Use scheduling to your advantage by blocking out times and places that work best for your personality.